offbynull/palignprims/README.md

  * other aligners may require additional scorers (e.g., extended gap scoring).
  * subdivision aligners accept a score tolerance, which is important to mitigate rounding errors when the score type is floating point.

-Each aligner’s test file includes an end-to-end usage example.
+Each aligner's test file includes an end-to-end usage example.

 ### Customizing Sequences and Scorers